Search

 “Syndrome X” is a new term, which denotes a combination of insulin resistance or diabetes, dyslipidemia, hypertension, and central obesity.
 While insulin resistance and type II diabetes are frequently associated with obesity, there are women of normal weight who are afflicted as well.
 Syndrome X may be associated with PCOS.

-In 1990 the National Institute of Health established the following criteria for polycystic ovary syndrome (PCOS) diagnosis:
+In 1990, the National Institute of Health established the following criteria for Polycystic Ovary Syndrome (PCOS) diagnosis:

 · Elevated Testosterone (Hyperandrogenism and/or Hyperandrogenemia)